MichaelUray/muTimer/README.md

 ```
 ### delayOnTrigger() ###
 On delay only with output trigger.\
-The output gets just set once if the timer elapses.
+The output gets just true once if the delay time elapses.
 ```cpp
 bool delayOnTrigger(bool input, uint32_t delayTimeSwitchOff);